sanders41/python-project-generator/README.md

   docs are referencing.
 For example in this repository the repo url would be `https://github.com/sanders41/python-project-generator`

-- Extra Python Dependencies

-  These are extra packages you want to include in the project that are not provided by default.
-  For example specifying `fastapi, camel-converter` here will inculde these two packages in the dependencies.
-If the project is an application the version will be pinned to the latest release of the packages, and if it is a library the latest release will be used for the minimum version.
-  If you would like to specify a specific version instead you can by specifying the version with an `@`.
-For example `fastapi@0.115.0, camel-converter@4.0.0`.
-When creating an appliction FastAPI will be pinned to `0.115.0` and Camel Converter will be pinned to `4.0.0`, or if creating a library these versions will be used for the minimum version.

-- Extra Python Dev Dependencies

-  These are extra packages you want to include in the project's dev dependencies that are not provided by default.
-For example specifying `pytest-xdist` here will include this package in the dev dependencies.
-If you would like to specify a specific version instead of checking for the latest you can by specifying the version with an `@`.
-For example `pytest-xdist@3.6.1`.

 After running the generator a new directory will be created with the name you used for the `Project Slug`.
 Change to this directory then install the python packages and pre-commit hooks.